Motorcycle History Class is in session, so sit back and grab a snack.

 1980's: Honda and Kawasaki become the first companies to showcase motorcycles that have electronic fuel injection systems.
 This system would later become the norm for many.

-1990's: After a large dip existing in the motorcycle market, the baby boomers dive back into riding, and the industry seess another skyrocket in motorcycles sales, which would encourage brands like BMW, Ducati, Aprilia, and Triumph to make their comebacks.
+1990's: After a large dip in the motorcycle market, the Baby Boomers dive back into riding, and the industry experiences a surge in motorcycles sales, which encouraged brands like BMW, Ducati, Aprilia, and Triumph, to make a comeback.

-1998: Polaris throws their all into the competitive market by introducing Victory into the industry.
-The first electric motorbike, the Lectra, is produced.
+1998: Polaris gets involved in the competitive motorcycle market by introducing 'Victory.'
+Also, the first electric motorbike, the Lectra, was produced during this time.

-2009: The world is given the first hybrid motorcycle, the Eko Vehicle's ET-120, which went on sale in India.
+2009: The world was gifted with the first hybrid motorcycle, the Eko Vehicle's ET-120, which sold in India.

-2013: Polaris announces the resurrection of the first American motorcycle brand, Indian.
+2013: Polaris announced the resurrection of one of the first American motorcycle brands, Indian.

-2018: Harley-Davidson makes their claim and stake in the electric motorcycle industry be announcing a new, electric bike to debut in 2019.
+2018: Harley-Davidson stakes their claim in the electric motorcycle industry by announcing a new electric bike to debut in 2019.

 Comment down below on what you think was the most important imprint in motorcycle history!